 \subsubsection{Longer, but not infinite, block length}

-The first important question is, how do the asymptotic changes that improve our ability to match channels and sources manifest as $N$ increases?
-These changes, the transformation of a source into an extended source with uniform probability over its messages and a channel into an extended noisy channel with equally noisy inputs that overlap equally at the output (for a uniform input distribution), are not only possible as $N \rightarrow \infty$.
+The first important question is: how do the asymptotic changes that improve our ability to match channels and sources manifest as $N$ increases?
+These changes, the transformation of a source into an extended source with uniform probability over its messages and a channel into an extended noisy channel with inputs whose outputs are equally noisy and overlap equally (for a uniform input distribution), are not only possible as $N \rightarrow \infty$.
 Some source/channel pairs, like the one shown in \textbf{Figure \ref{channels_and_optimal_codes}}, already have this property with a block length of $1$.
 However, this represents a special case that will usually not be true.

 Generally, a redundant source, when extended, will produce messages that are more uniform in probability as $N$ increases (as shown in \textbf{Figure \ref{typicality_fig}}).
-Similarly, the inputs of a noisy channel will become closer to each other in their noise level and overlap at the output (for equally probably inputs) as $N$ increases.
+Similarly, as $N$ increases, different inputs of a noisy channel will produce outputs that are increasingly similar in noise level and overlap (for equally probable inputs).

-There will initially be large performance gains for increases in block length beyond $N=1$ that rapidly diminish as block length continues to increase.
-Different theoretical results provide performance bounds that demonstrate this type of performance.
-For example, it has been proven that there are block codes in which the probability of decoding error is bounded by an exponentially decreasing function (\cite{MacKay2005} p171).
-Similarly, for a fixed probability of error, the minimum discrepancy between the channel capacity and the actual amount of information transmitted decreases proportional to $\frac{1}{\sqrt{N}}$ \cite{Polyanskiy2010}.
+Performance gains from increasing block length beyond $N=1$ are initially large but diminish rapidly.
+Block codes exist whose decoding error probability decreases exponentially with block length (\cite{MacKay2005} p171).
+For a fixed probability of error, the gap between channel capacity and the actual information transmitted decreases proportional to $\frac{1}{\sqrt{N}}$ \cite{Polyanskiy2010}.